 Haraway defines her concept of 'response-ability' quite simply (perhaps deceptively so) as the ability to respond; and this, ultimately, is central to what she cultivates across her writings.
-But there are implications: "decisions must take place somehow in the presence of those who will bear their consequences" (Haraway 2018, 61).
+But there are implications: 'decisions must take place somehow in the presence of those who will bear their consequences' (Haraway 2018, 61).

-For Haraway, responsibility for the worldings that entangle markets, humans, nonhumans, and scientific practices "requires the cultivation of viral response-abilities, carrying meanings and materials across kinds in order to infect processes and practices that might yet ignite
+For Haraway, responsibility for the worldings that entangle markets, humans, nonhumans and scientific practices 'requires the cultivation of viral response-abilities, carrying meanings and materials across kinds in order to infect processes and practices that might yet ignite epidemics of multispecies recuperation and maybe even flourishing on terra in ordinary times and places' (2012, 311).
+If environmental geographers seek to produce scholarship that is responsible for the various crises in which we find ourselves, then perhaps we might continue to unpick how response-ability is configured and reconfigured across disciplines as well as between species and kinds.

 While Wynter does not write on responsibility directly, her approach to defiance and intervention provides important guidance here as well.
-As noted, Wynter writes from the perspective of the Black Caribbean, where a history of brutality is both inherited and exceeded to produce "new modes of being human" (Walcott 2015, 191).
-Writing on her work, Rinaldo Walcott argues that the Caribbean is a place where what is inherited is neither "dissolved or resolved" but rather become sites "of the making and remaking of the human category as one of possibility-and thus a vernacular cosmopolitanism forged in an unknown creolization...one that does not get out of the mess of Enlightenment modernity by sidestepping its inventions, but rather by grappling with them" (Walcott 2015, 198).
-This is a human that, as Katherine McKittrick argues, is-or has the capacity to become-"a manifestation of new ways of living with each other that emerges from an interspeciesinterecological schema" (McKittrick 2021, 42).
+As noted, Wynter writes from the perspective of the Black Caribbean, where a history of brutality is both inherited and exceeded to produce 'new modes of being human' (Walcott 2015, 191).
+Writing on her work, Rinaldo Walcott argues that the Caribbean is a place where what is inherited is neither 'dissolved or resolved' but rather become sites 'of the making and remaking of the human category as one of possibility - and thus a vernacular cosmopolitanism forged in an unknown creolization...one that does not get out of the mess of Enlightenment modernity by sidestepping its inventions, but rather by grappling with them' (Walcott 2015, 198).
+This is a human that, as Katherine McKittrick argues, is - or has the capacity to become - 'a manifestation of new ways of living with each other that emerges from an interspecies-interecological schema' (McKittrick 2021, 42).
 To craft such a schema requires simultaneously taking responsibility for grappling with inheritances and inaugurating futures.
 We might also take inspiration here from geographic work that understands and defines Anthropocene ethics through concrete engagements at sites of injustice, rather than through abstract principles or totalising discourses (Schmidt in press).
-Here, relations of obligation and responsibility rise to the fore; as Elizabeth Povinelli (2011: 9) writes, "the potential futures to any actual world do not emerge willy-nilly.
-Debt/credit relations tie up and encumber the future with present obligations, and these obligations are literally carved into landscapes and subjects."
+Here, relations of obligation and responsibility rise to the fore; as Povinelli (2011: 9) writes, 'the potential futures to any actual world do not emerge willy-nilly.
+Debt/credit relations tie up and encumber the future with present obligations, and these obligations are literally carved into landscapes and subjects.'

 Here we might begin to understand the limitations of our inheritances - and how we can engender different inheritances for our disciplinary descendants.
-As Haraway writes, "holding the unasked-for pattern in one's hands" is central to response-ability (2018: 61).
+As Haraway writes, 'holding the unasked-for pattern in one's hands' is central to response-ability (2018: 61).